 The Health Center provides care if you’re sick, and is also a great source of information about wellness and prevention.

 The Residence Life staff can help you settle in, connect with others, work through problems, mediate issues with roommates, or just provide a friendly ear when you’re homesick or blue.
-CAPS (that’s us) provides individual and group therapy, consultation and workshops for concerns ranging from adjustment difficulties to more serious psychological or mental health issues.
+The counseling center provides individual and group therapy, consultation and workshops for concerns ranging from adjustment difficulties to more serious psychological or mental health issues.

 And that’s all just for starters.